 2. Workplace security protects your data and systems

 Cyber attacks have increased dramatically in recent years.
 So much so that despite 65% of organizations reporting an increase in cybersecurity incidents, the vast majority of leaders don’t actually know how to tackle the issue.
 A robust cybersecurity plan will help you protect sensitive data and the privacy of your employees.

 3. Workplace security controls access to any building

-Different people come into your workplace for different reasons.
-Final stage candidates might come in for an interview, or it could be a maintenance worker fixing your meeting room doors.
+Many different people come into your workplace for different reasons.
+It could be a final stage candidate coming in for an interview, or a maintenance worker fixing your meeting room doors.
 As your workplace gets busier, monitoring and controlling access levels for every visitor becomes more important.
 With a workplace security policy in place, you’ll be able to customize accessibility and track who’s allowed where in your workplace.
 This could help you prevent intruders or suspicious characters from entering your building or unauthorized areas.

 4. Workplace security keeps you compliant